South Hills Academy

 • American history and the people who shaped it

-• World cultures, connecting the past to today
+• Map skills and connecting the past to today

-Foreign language starts in kindergarten at SHA, not high school — Spanish continues through grade 12.
+Foreign language starts in kindergarten at SHA, not high school — interactive, immersive Spanish through songs, stories, and games that make language learning fun and meaningful.

 • A K–12 pathway that builds year after year